ANALYSIS-Malaysia PM Anwar's reform agenda in doubt as allies freed from graft charges

 "If Anwar continues to take his liberal and minority base for granted, they may turn to other parties or simply abstain," Wong said.

-(Reporting by Rozanna Latiff and Danial Azhar; Editing by A. Ananthalakshmi and Kim Coghill)
+(Reporting by Rozanna Latiff and Danial Azhar; Additional reporting by Hasnoor Hussain; Editing by A. Ananthalakshmi and Kim Coghill)

 ((rozanna.latiff@thomsonreuters.com; Reuters Messaging: @rozlatiff on Twitter))